Floating shelves look simple but require the right hardware for your wall type. Here's what works on drywall, plaster, brick, and concrete.

 There are two main shelf systems, and the installation is different for each.

-Hidden bracket shelves are the most common — you'll find them at IKEA (the LACK shelf is the classic example), CB2, and West Elm.
+Hidden bracket shelves are the most common — IKEA, CB2, West Elm.
 A metal rod or pin mounts to the wall, and the shelf slides over it.
 The bracket is invisible.
-These look clean, but all the weight stress is at the wall attachment point, so getting the anchor right is critical.
+These look clean, but all the weight stress concentrates at the wall attachment point.
+Getting the anchor right is critical.

 L-shaped bracket shelves use visible brackets that support the shelf from underneath.
-These are stronger than hidden brackets because the weight is distributed across the bracket, and they're the better choice for heavier loads or tricky wall types like plaster and NYCHA.
-Use at least three brackets for a standard shelf — two for a small shelf.
+The weight is distributed across the bracket, not a single pin — making them stronger and better for heavy loads or tricky wall types like plaster and NYCHA.
+Use at least three brackets for a standard shelf, two for a small one.

-For NYCHA and plaster walls, we recommend L-shaped brackets over hidden brackets.
-The bottom support handles the weight better on thin or fragile walls.
+For plaster and NYCHA walls, use L-shaped brackets.
+The bottom support handles the weight better on these surfaces.

 Drywall is the most forgiving wall type.
 Two things matter:

-Wood studs: If you can hit the wood studs behind the drywall (spaced 16 or 24 inches apart), use wood screws directly into the studs.
+Wood studs: If you can hit the wood studs behind the drywall (typically 16 or 24 inches apart), use wood screws directly into the studs.
 No anchors needed.
-This is the strongest hold.
+Strongest hold.

 Metal studs: Common in newer NYC apartment buildings and renovated units.
 Standard wood screws won't hold in metal studs.
 Use toggle anchors instead.

 No studs where you want the shelf: Use toggle anchors (also called butterfly anchors).
 They expand behind the drywall and distribute the load.
-Avoid cheap plastic drywall anchors for anything that will hold real weight — they're rated for pictures, not loaded shelves.
+Avoid cheap plastic drywall anchors for anything that holds real weight — those are for picture frames, not loaded shelves.

-Pre-war buildings (anything built before roughly 1945) almost always have plaster walls — a hard outer layer over wood lath strips.
-It's not one solid material, it's layers.
+Pre-war buildings (built before roughly 1945) almost always have plaster walls — a hard outer layer over wood lath strips.
+It's not one solid material.
+It's layers.

 What works on plaster:

 Drilling tip: Put painter's tape over your drill mark before drilling.
-This reduces cracking as the bit enters the plaster.
+It reduces cracking as the bit enters the plaster.
 Go slow — rushing cracks plaster.

 Rules for NYCHA: